qwertie/loyc.net/loyc-trees/dotnet.md

 * One of: `Value` (the value of a literal node), `Name` (the name of an identifier node), or `Target` and `Args`, which are child `LNode`s (e.g. The `Target` of `f(1, a)` is `f` and the `Args` list contains two nodes `1, a`).
 Note: the `Name` property is special because it works for simple calls in addition to identifiers, e.g. the name of `foo(x)` is `foo`.
 * The `Kind` property returns the node type: `NodeKind.Literal`, `NodeKind.Id`, or `NodeKind.Call`.
 However, it's almost always easier to call one of the three test properties `IsLiteral`, `IsId` or `IsCall`.
 * `Range`: indicates the source file that the node came from and location in that source file.
 * `Style` an 8-bit flag value that is used as a hint to the node printer about how the node should be printed.
 For example, a hex literal like `0x10` has the `NodeStyle.Alternate` style to distinguish it from decimal literals such as 16.
-Custom display styles that do not fit into the `Style` property should be expressed with trivia attributes.
+Custom display styles that do not fit into the `Style` property should be expressed with trivia attributes, which are attributes whose `Name` starts with `%`.
+(Trivia attributes are attributes that printers are allowed to ignore when they are not understood, and affect formatting when they are understood.)

 Identifier names are stored in `Symbol`s; a `Symbol` is a singleton string.
 One purpose of symbols is performance; in order to compare `"foo1" == "foo2"`, the actual characters much be compared one-by-one. `Symbol` comparisons, on the other hand, are lightning-fast reference comparisons.
 To get a symbol from a string `s` in C#, just use a cast: `(string) s`.
 To get the string out of a `Symbol`, call the `Symbol.Name` property or `ToString()` which is an alias for `Name`.